seniordevguy/qobuz-favorites-downloader/README.md

 - `BATCH_SIZE`: Number of items to process in each batch (default: 10)
 - `ENABLE_WEB_UI`: Enable the web dashboard (default: true)
 - `WEB_UI_PORT`: Port for the web UI (default: 5000)
+- `LOG_LEVEL`: Logging verbosity - DEBUG, INFO, WARNING, ERROR, CRITICAL (default: INFO)
+- `LOG_FILE_MAX_MB`: Maximum log file size in MB before rotation, 0 to disable file logging (default: 10)
+- `LOG_FILE_BACKUP_COUNT`: Number of rotated log files to keep (default: 3)

 ## Web UI

 The web UI provides a real-time dashboard showing:
-- Current download status
+- Current download status with visual indicators
+- **Manual trigger button** to download immediately (no need to wait for schedule)
-- Pending favorites count
+- Pending favorites count (tracks, albums, artists)
 - Download statistics (successful/failed)
 - Last run and next scheduled run times
-- Error messages
+- Error messages with details
+- Auto-refresh every 5 seconds

 Access the web UI at `http://your-nas-ip:5000` (or your configured port).

+### Manual Downloads
+Click the "Download Now" button in the web UI to immediately trigger a download job.
+The button will be disabled while a job is running.

 ## Docker Compose Example